 - Increase PHP limits (check PHP INI for that) or Add a file “php.ini” in your Website’s root directory with the following code.

-- Contact your Hosting Provider.
+- Contact your administrator or Hosting Provider.

 - If none of the above works out, remember the one option left is, you need to completely set up your website again.